 No. It’s 100% illegal.
 I don’t care what your state law says, or what someone in your county government told you, it’s is illegal to distill at home and that will not likely change in the near future.
 Mainly for two main reasons.
 First, safety.
 Unlike beer and wine, it’s possible to make poison if you don’t know what you’re doing.
 Not to mention you’ll have high proof alcohol in vapor form in a pressurized vessel (AKA a bomb); again, not very safe if you don’t know what you’re doing.
 Secondly, taxes.
 As you’re probably aware, the IRS gets angry if they don’t get their share.
 If you want to learn more about distilling, take a class instead!

 Should I cash in my retirement to do this?

 No. Don’t do it.
 Don’t think about it.
 Don’t cash in your retirement, don’t take it out of Johnny’s college fund, and don’t take out a second mortgage to pay for it.
 The process of opening a distillery and building a brand is a very stressful endeavor and the last thing you need it to add the stress of keeping up your lifestyle, keeping your family happy and fed, and not working until

 the day you die is added stress and pressure you, and your family, don’t need.

 There are plenty of great resources out there and we’re one of them.
 We cannot recommend highly enough that you talk to some experts, take some distillery tours, and even talk to your local liquor retailers.
-And if you’re dead serious about starting your own distillery, we also highly recommend that you start with our 5-Day Distiller Course.
-It gives you an in-depth overview of the distillation process, access to over 130 industry experts, and ongoing support as you start living your distillery dream.
+And if you’re dead serious about starting your own distillery, we also highly recommend that you start with our 6-Day Distiller Course.
+It gives you an in-depth overview of the distillation process, access to 40+ industry experts, and ongoing support as you start living your distillery dream.
 Plus, you’ll get discounts on other classes that you may need along the way.
-You can register here.